Building a plain risk scoring setup for your homelab

 • VLAN 50 — Public DMZ (internet-facing web, reverse proxies)

 • Microsegmentation rule of thumb: deny east-west by default.
-Only allow traffic that serves an explicit function.
+Only allow traffic that has a job to do.

 • Default deny all between VLANs.

-• Server VLAN → Internet: allow HTTPS and necessary outbound ports; block SMB to internet.
+• Server VLAN to Internet: allow HTTPS and whatever else is needed outbound; block SMB to the internet.

-• IoT VLAN → Internet: allow outbound HTTP/HTTPS only; block access to Server and Management VLANs.
+• IoT VLAN to Internet: allow outbound HTTP and HTTPS only; block access to Server and Management VLANs.

-• Guest VLAN → Internet: allow outbound web ports and DNS; deny access to local subnets.
+• Guest VLAN to Internet: allow outbound web ports and DNS; deny access to local subnets.

 Automating enforcement

-• Convert risk scores to rule changes.
-Example: a host with critical vulns and high exposure moves into a quarantine VLAN automatically via a script that updates switch port assignments or applies a firewall tag.
+• Turn score changes into rule changes.
+A host with critical vulns and high exposure can move to a quarantine VLAN through a script that updates switch port assignments or applies a firewall tag.

-• Use an orchestration tool or simple SSH scripts that push ACL changes to pfSense, OPNsense or a managed switch.
+• Use an orchestration tool or plain SSH scripts to push ACL changes to pfSense, OPNsense or a managed switch.

-• Maintain configuration as code for firewall rules.
-Store rules in Git and tag rule changes with the risk trigger that caused them.
+• Keep firewall rules in Git and tag each change with the score that triggered it.

-I had a Raspberry Pi serving a self-hosted app on a forwarded port.
-Daily port scans showed it exposed.
-Vulnerability scan returned a medium CVE.
-I scored likelihood 4, impact 2, risk 8.
-The policy required remediation within 72 hours.
+I had a Raspberry Pi running a self-hosted app on a forwarded port.
+Daily port scans showed it was exposed.
+The vulnerability scan came back with a medium CVE.
+I scored it as likelihood 4 and impact 2, so the risk landed on 8.
+That put it in the 72-hour bucket.
 I moved the Pi to the IoT VLAN, removed the port forward, put the app behind a reverse proxy in the DMZ and scheduled an OS patch.
-The score dropped and the alert count fell to baseline.
+The score dropped and the alert count settled back to normal.

-Use simple visualisations, time series for alerts, bar charts for critical CVEs by host, and a heat map of risk scores by VLAN.
+Dashboards are only useful if they show trends.
+A steady rise in IDS alerts over a week means more than one noisy day.
+I use simple charts: a time series for alerts, a bar chart for critical CVEs by host, and a heat map of risk scores by VLAN.

 • Weekly: quick port and cert checks, review new high-risk hosts.